isotope-project/ssa-densem/reviewer-log.md

   mention many aspects of the paper that then later come as complete surprises (effect system?
 Bohm-Jacopini theorem?).

+  We have rewritten the introduction, as well as sections 2 and 3, in order to make the paper more accessible.

 * The paper is pitched as modeling SSA, but the fact that the type-theoretic SSA is so much more flexible than SSA makes me wonder what property makes this type theory "SSA" rather than "Monadic